Rohit-Deshbhratar/SSIS_Practice/README.md

 Each secnario hac different output.
 NOTE: In lookup transformation editor select different cache mode to see the effect of these cache mode on output.
 Cache Mode are: Full cache, Partial Cache and No cache.

+## Audit Transformation
+The audit transformation is used to get information like, "Package name, Task name, User name, etc.".
+In this project we are also collecting some information and storing that data in a flat file named "AUDIT_TRANSFORMATION_OUTPUT".